heart disease risk factors

 Making lifestyle changes and taking medicines to treat other risk factors often can lessen genetic influences and stop or slow the progress of heart disease.

-How to prevent and control heart disease risk factors
+Prevention and control of heart disease risk

 You can prevent and control many heart disease risk factors, such as high blood cholesterol, high blood pressure, and overweight and obesity, with lifestyle changes and medicines.
 Only a few risk factors, such as age, gender, and family history, can't be controlled.